Library Tools Lifecycle

 library init creates a structured manifest that captures:

-- Project and maintainer identity.
+- Project and author identity.

 - Build source and build intent.